 Internal service funds are used to report activities that provide supplies and services for certain City programs and activities.
 The City uses internal service funds to account for its fleet of vehicles, personal computer replacement, and health and general liability insurance activities.
 Because these services predominantly benefit internal units or divisions of the City rather than business-type functions, they have been included within governmental activities in the government-wide financial statements.
-The internal service funds are combined into a single, aggregated presentation in the proprietary fund financial statements in a separate section of this report.
+The internal service funds are combined into a single, aggregated presentation in the proprietary fund financial statements.
+Individual fund data for the internal service funds is provided in the form of combining statements in a separate section of this report.